-- Touring of the Battle of Prestonpans Tapestry: This will be a major touring exhibition to reach as many communities across the nation as possible, continuing what has already begun in summer 2010.
-The Trust is already developing educational outreach services that build on the tapestry's visual excitement. - Seton Farm East: Working with the owners of the farm and farm shop to develop a satellite interpretation centre at this location, which has been proven by Glasgow University's research to be the main initial area of action during the battle. - Prestongrange Heritage Museum: Exploration of the potential partnership with East Lothian Council to develop the site's total comprehensive offer, incorporating living history and the local area's battle heritage on the site in a way that assists in the overall revival of the fortunes of this important industrial heritage site interpreting the iconic Beam Engine, Pottery Kilns, Glassworks and much more.
-At the heart of Prestongrange stands its largest structure the 1950s brick mine office and bath house complex.
+Prestongrange Heritage Museum: Exploration of the potential partnership with East Lothian Council to develop the site's total comprehensive offer, incorporating living history and the local area's battle heritage on the site in a way that assists all of the features of this important industrial heritage site - interpreting the iconic Beam Engine, Pottery and Brick Kilns, Glassworks and much more.
+At the heart of Prestongrange stands its largest structure - the 1950s mine office and bath house complex.
 At present the Bath House is used for storage of the Museum's extensive railway collection but it is not well suited to its current role.
 It is this building that the Trust is now seeking to develop as a centre for the interpretation of the Battle.
 The Bath House can be developed to house the facilities at the heart of the Trust's ambitions.
 These would include interpretation of the battle, library and study facilities, related small-scale theatre and arts spaces, and improved visitor facilities.
 All of these uses can be incorporated within the existing structure, while sections of the baths and stores can also be restored to enhance the existing interpretation of the mining industry.
-The water tower can be refurbished in order to recreate its glass façade and introduce further facilities, including a rooftop café. - Pans 'Home' for the Tapestry: The Trust is searching for funds specifically to create a bespoke circular pavilion to house and display the Tapestry, to serve as its permanent home in Prestonpans and act as a major attraction. - Continuing Animation and Interpretation of the Battle: This will be achieved through the continued arts and re-enactment programme, living history days with the Alan Breck Regiment and extensive use of the BattleBus.
-The Trust will also seek to conserve and present the ancient coal wagon way across which the battle raged and which has its own significant heritage. - Schools Learning: Our schools learning programme will continue in local and national schools, alongside storytelling and Battle gaming activities including an annual inter-schools competition.
-This will build on the exceptional programme already in action which reaches over thirty local school groups. - The Riggonhead Defile: The Trust will continue to contribute to the creation of a 'sense of place' for the future residents of the new eco-community at Blindwells This will be achieved through annual re-enactments of the 4am Defile Walk and extensive interpretation through sculpture, library/exhibition facilities and street names in partnership with the developers. - ELC Petitions Committee Working Group Follow-up: The Trustees will continue to pursue the issues tabled at and agreed with the Petitions Committee of East Lothian Council e.g. presentation of monuments, maintenance of the bing as a vantage viewpoint and effective signposting for visitors locally and on the A1. - Bankton House Doocot: The Trust will seek to ensure the artefacts from the Bankton House Doocot are appropriately displayed, along with the Trust's own accumulating library, murals, new literary works, the fragment of Gardiner's thorn tree, new portraiture and 19th century etchings.
-Archaeological Statement Tony Pollard Centre for Battlefield Archaeology University of Glasgow Introduction This statement has been prepared at the request of the Battle of Prestonpans 1745 Trust, which via the Heritage Lottery Fund sponsored an archaeological assessment of the battlefield.
+The water tower can be refurbished in order to recreate its glass façade and introduce further facilities, including a rooftop viewpoint. - Continuing Animation and Interpretation of the Battle: This will be achieved through the continued arts and re-enactment programme, living history days with the Alan Breck Regiment a schedule of battlefield tours both guided and using the Trust's app.
+The Trust will also seek to conserve and present the 1722 coal wagon way across which the battle raged and which has its own significant heritage. - Schools Learning: Our schools learning programme will continue in local and national schools, alongside storytelling and Battle gaming activities including an annual inter-schools competition.
+This will build on the exceptional programme already in action which reaches over thirty local school groups.
+Embroidery Narrative: The unexpected emergence of narrative tapestry as a significant aspect of interpretation will be actively sustained in partnership with the 'Friends of the Prestonpans Tapestry' and heritage groups internationally.
+Tony Pollard Centre for Battlefield Archaeology University of Glasgow Introduction This statement has been prepared at the request of the Battle of Prestonpans 1745 Trust, which via the Heritage Lottery Fund sponsored an archaeological assessment of the battlefield.
 This project was undertaken by the Centre for Battlefield Archaeology at Glasgow University and was directed by Dr Tony Pollard with the assistance of Natasha Ferguson.
 This statement is not intended to replace the Inventory entry for the battlefield prepared by the author for Historic Scotland in 2008 but may be used to further inform some of the information contained within that document (which was prepared in advance of the fieldwork which forms the basis of this statement).
 The project, which included documentary research, metal detector surveys, geophysical surveys and limited excavation, was run as a community initiative through the Trust, with local people participating as volunteers on the project and local metal detector clubs providing teams for the metal detector surveys.